Philippines' Manny Pacquiao to run for president in 2022 - RFI

 "The former would complicate Duterte's succession plans by making victory for the eventual Duterte-backed candidate less assured."

-Pacquiao, a devout evangelical Christian, was a high-profile backer of Duterte and his controversial drug war.
+Pacquiao, a devout evangelical Christian, was a high-profile backer of Duterte and his controversial anti-narcotics campaign.

-International Criminal Court judges last week authorised a full-blown investigation into the alleged unlawful killing of possibly tens of thousands of people.
+International Criminal Court judges last week authorised a full-blown investigation into that policy, over the alleged unlawful killing of possibly tens of thousands of people.

-Pacquiao told AFP in a recent interview that he would continue the crackdown, but in a "proper way" that does not abuse "the rights of individuals".

 Asked if he would protect the current president from criminal charges if he became leader, he said: "All of us are bound to the law."